-16. Shall all children and staff in the daycare center receive the annual influence vaccine for the upcoming flu season?

-All children and staff in the childcare setting should be strongly encouraged to receive vaccination for influenza A/B. Signs and symptoms of influenza overlap with those associated with COVID-19 and with many other viral illnesses.
+16. Should all students and staff in the schools receive the annual influence vaccine for the upcoming flu season?
+All students and staff in the school setting should be strongly encouraged to receive vaccination for influenza A/B. Signs and symptoms of influenza overlap with those associated with COVID-19 and with many other viral illnesses.
 Therefore, reducing the occurrence of influenza via vaccination will decrease the number of symptomatic illnesses that will result in investigation and testing for COVID-19.
-Children should be up-to-date on all other required vaccinations.
+Children should be up-to-dat on all other required vaccinations.